jacobdanielrose/Blaster/README.md

 I am building this using pre-purchased assets

 The goal is to follow the course to gain the skills necessary to build a full fledged game.
-Once I finish the course I will either start or new project entirely or fork this repo and expand upon it.
+Once I finish the course I will either start a new project entirely or fork this repo and expand upon it.